UA Parking & Transportation

 STUDENTS:**IMPORTANT** Please purchase your permit online allowing sufficient time to receive it at your residence prior to leaving for school.
 If you live outside of the Tucson metropolitan area, please do not wait until the last minute to purchase your permit.
 Plan to purchase your permit at least two weeks before leaving home to come to campus.
 This will allow time for delivery of your permit before you leave home.

 - I don't use the one displayed on the confirmation page.
 How can I get my e-mail address changed?

 - Changes to contact and mailing information must be made through UAccess.

 - What if my vehicle license plate changes?

 - You may contact Customer Relations at PTS-ParkingInformation@email.arizona.edu or by phone at

 520/626-(PARK (7275) for assistance with vehicle updates.

-At present only current permit holders may use web pre-registration for vehicles
+- At present only current permit holders may use web pre-registration for vehicles and motorcycles.

 - Level 1 - parking in disabled spaces in surface lots.